 Barcelona is the second largest city in Spain after Madrid, and the capital of Catalonia, with a population of 1,621,537.
 It is Europe's largest metropolis on the Mediterranean coast, located between the mouths of the rivers Llobregat and Besos and is bounded to the west by the Serra de Collserola ridge.
 It is an ideal place to obtain your 4 week certificate, as there are plenty of opportunities to remain in the city and teach after graduation.

-Barcelona is today one of the world's leading tourist, economic, trade fair/exhibitions and cultural-sports centres, and its influences in commerce, education, entertainment, media, fashion, science, and the arts all contribute to its status as one of the world's major global cities.
-Indeed, it is a major economic centre and a growing financial centre.
+Barcelona is today one of the world's leading tourist, economic, trade fair/exhibitions and cultural-sports centers, and its influences in commerce, education, entertainment, media, fashion, science, and the arts all contribute to its status as one of the world's major global cities.
+Indeed, it is a major economic center and a growing financial center.
 Barcelona is the 16th-most-visited city in the world and 4th most visited in Europe after Paris, London, and Rome, with several million tourists every year.
 Barcelona is the 16th most "livable city" in the world according to lifestyle magazine Monocle.
 Also, the city is Europe's 4th best business city and fastest improving European city, with growing improved by 17% per year.